-1971-1974: SING OUT FOR AMERICA In 1971, Hal J. Gibson, the Field Band's commanding officer, conceived of a way to reach out to young people that would take advantage of the capabilities of both the Soldiers' Chorus and the Studio Band (the Field Band's jazz component which had been founded in 1969 and would later become known as the Jazz Ambassadors).
+1971-1974: SING OUT FOR AMERICA

+In 1971, Hal J. Gibson, the Field Band's commanding officer, conceived of a way to reach out to young Legion people that would take advantage of the capabilities of both the Soldiers' Chorus and the Studio Band-the Field Band's jazz component which had been founded in 1969 and would later become known as the Jazz Ambassadors.
 From a Field Band press release: "Sing Out for America' is for us a totally new concept.
 It is our desire to communicate with the youth of America and to share with them the deep-seated pride, respect, and love that we have for our nation."
-An article from the Sheboygan Press on 6 May 1972 summed it up as follows: "Sing Out' presents the works of yesteryear's classical and show tune giants with the versatile compositions of today's young, creative composers... so far, the official record shows 38 performances and a total of 120 standing ovations...because of the inclusion of 'young' sounds, the show seemed tailored for high school and college audiences, but in the vernacular, 'everyone seems to be digging it."
+An article from the Sheboygan Press on 6 May 1972 summed it up as follows: "Sing Out' presents the works of yesteryear's classical and show tune giants with the versatile compositions of today's young, creative composers...so far, the official record shows 38 performances and a total of 120 standing ovations...because of the inclusion of 'young' sounds, the show seemed tailored for high school and college audiences, but in the vernacular, 'everyone seems to be digging it.'"

 During its tours from 1971 to 1974, "Sing Out" featured a number of soloists, including vocalists Robert Throne, Dennis Blanchard, David Tucker, Lance Sweigart, and Robert Hildreth, and trumpeter Larry Skinner.
 In addition, a new folk trio called the "Volunteers" played a prominent role.
-Dennis Blanchard, Tom Walrond, and Dennis Green formed their skilled and entertaining trio, known then as "The Lost Flavor," while members of the Wayne State University Glee Club.
-They auditioned for the Field Band in 1970 after fellow Wayne State Glee Club member Doug Belland joined the Field Band as a member of the Soldiers' Chorus and assistant conductor.18 "Sing Out for America" was very well received, and Army leadership insisted that LTC Gibson continue the production.19 In 1973, Gibson formed a group called the "Satin Brass," made up of 13 brass players and a five player rhythm section (still primarily from the Studio Band) which performed the show with the Soldiers' Chorus during 1973 and 1974.
+Recruited into the Soldiers' Chorus in 1970 as a group, Dennis Blanchard, Tom Walrond, and Dennis Green had formed their skilled and entertaining trio, known then as "The Lost Flavor," while students at Wayne State University in Detroit.
+18 narrator for the Sing Out for America productions.

+"Sing Out for America" was very well received, and Army leadership insisted that LTC Gibson continue the production.19 In 1973, Gibson formed a group called the "Satin Brass"-made up of 13 brass players and a five player rhythm section-which performed the show with the Soldiers' Chorus during 1973 and 1974.